1968-1976 Yamaha 80-175cc Piston-Port Service Manual (OEM)

 - Original OEM manufacturer publication detailing revisions and technical specifications for the production era

-- Contains 91 diagrams, 10 maintenance schedule tables, and comprehensive wiring schematics for early and late lighting systems
+- Contains 91 diagrams, 10 maintenance schedule tables, and comprehensive Wiring diagrams for early and late lighting systems

 - Serves as the definitive reference for piston-port engine maintenance, documenting critical assembly, tuning, and timing data